fyndiq/docker-devpi-archived/README.md

 # Devpi Server Docker image

 This repo contains a docker image for the [devpi](http://doc.devpi.net/latest/) PyPI server along with the configuration files needed for the deployment on [Google Container Engine](https://cloud.google.com/container-engine/) (Kubernetes).

-The built image is available on Docker Hub at [fyndiq/docker-devpi](https://hub.docker.com/r/fyndiq/docker-devpi/)
+The built image is available on Docker Hub: [fyndiq/docker-devpi](https://hub.docker.com/r/fyndiq/docker-devpi/)

+## Running on Google Container Engine

-By default a private index will be created that requires HTTP Basic Authentication to access it.
+The configuration for Kubernetes is stored in the `devpi-app.yaml` file.
+By default a private pypi index will be created that requires HTTP Basic Authentication (via nginx) to access it.

 ## Configuration